 “Nor are there any routine eyewitness, photo or video evidence of the crime scene’s aftermath—broken glass, blasted security locks and doors, bullet casings and holes, bloodied walls and floors—all of which are common in such investigations and reportage.” pg.
 24

-Rather than post a hundred pictures, I’ll invite you to download the numerous files that make up the official report on the shooting.
-Of particular interest is “22_Assorted_Files.zip”, which contains over 1,000 photographs, taken by multiple parties.
-The most relevant to this point would be “Walkley – scene photos.pdf”, which I’ll reference plenty throughout my uh… journey through this book.
+Rather than post a hundred pictures, I’ll invite you to download the numerous files that make up the state’s official report on the shooting.
+Of particular interest here is “22_Assorted_Files.zip”, which contains over 1,000 photographs, taken by multiple parties, the most relevant to this point being those found in “Walkley – scene photos.pdf”.
 This PDF contains 740 crime scene photos, though many of them are redacted for obvious (as well as legal) reasons.
 With that said, a great many of the things Tracy is claiming do not exist are plainly visible in these photographs.
-Broken glass can be seen in the above photos of Lanza’s entry point.
-I’ll reference page numbers in the aforementioned PDF for the rest:
+Broken glass can be seen in the above photos of Lanza’s entry point at the entrance of the school.
+I’ll reference page numbers in the aforementioned PDF for everything else:

 Bullets and bullet casings: 103-110, 113-117, 119-125, 433-443, 447, 465-466, 469-471, 473, 481-482, 484-485, 488-489, 495, 499, 502-504, 644, 680, 713, 721, 735-737, 739-743